 Generally, guinea pigs like arugula, and they enjoy eating this veggie.
 However, some guinea pigs don’t really love the arugula that much because of its specific taste.
 This veggie is peppery, a bit bitter, and this is why guinea pigs don’t binge this veggie as their other favorite foods.

 Due to that, it is a great idea to combine arugula with another veggie the guinea pigs like.
 For example, you can mix it with green lettuce to “mask” arugula’s strong taste.
 Other veggies that are good for mixing with arugula are broccoli, cabbage, carrots, kale, parsley, or even spinach.
-On the plus side, the guinea pigs would get more nutrients from two or more veggies in one serving.
+On the bright side, the guinea pigs would obtain more nutrients by eating two or more vegetables at once.

 More Information About Arugula and Guinea Pigs